Mixture of Online and Offline Experts for Non-stationary Time Series: Theoretical Guarantees

-By substituting the results of Lemmas~\ref{le:erm:rg},~\ref{le:erm:di},~\ref{le:rademacher} and~\ref{le:erm:dd} into the excess risk bound framework in Eq.~(\ref{eq:all:1}), we can obtain the excess risk of $\overline{\mathbf{w}}$.
-Because $\overline{\mathbf{w}}$ depends on the outputs of the proposed CO$_2$ method, the following generalization error is algorithmic. \begin{theorem} Exploiting the loss function properties (convexity, smoothness, and nonnegativity) of $\mathcal{L}$, the hypothesis class $\mathcal{H}$, the data distribution $\mathcal{D}$ and the regret of CO$_2$, with probability at least $1 - \delta$, we have
+Using the excess risk bound framework in Eq.~(\ref{eq:all:1}), we obtain the following generalization error bound by considering \cref{le:erm:rg},~\cref{le:erm:di} and~\cref{le:erm:dd}. \begin{theorem} Exploiting the loss function properties (convexity, smoothness, and nonnegativity) of $\mathcal{L}$, the hypothesis class $\mathcal{H}$, the data distribution $\mathcal{D}$ and the regret of MOOE, with probability at least $1 - \delta$, we have